bodik/sner4/README.md

 #### Server: Scheduler

-Scheduler provides workload configuration and distribution mechanism throug definitions of Queues, Exclusions and Jobs.
+Scheduler provides workload configuration container and distribution mechanism through definitions of Queues, Exclusions, Targets and Jobs.
+Despite it's name, scheduler is a mostly passive component which is managed by planner or human operator.

 * **Queue** -- an agent module configuration (yaml encoded), scheduling specs (group_size, priority, active) and list of targets.
 Each module has a